-- (a) Enhanced public access and appropriate signage from residential areas - (b) New footpaths, cycle routes and bridleways linking to existing and new networks - (c) Linkages to wildlife corridors and provision of landscaping and planting along routes to support local biodiversity objectives such as provision of new areas of woodland, new hedgerows, grassland and wetland habitats.
+- I. Enhanced public access and appropriate signage from residential areas - II.
+New footpaths, cycle routes and bridleways linking to existing and new networks - III.
+Linkages to wildlife corridors and provision of landscaping and planting along routes to support local biodiversity objectives such as provision of new areas of woodland, new hedgerows, grassland and wetland habitats.